A Place of Faith

 Pepperdine students are required to take three religion classes as a part of the general education curriculum.
 The classes survey the Biblical texts, introduce students to critical methods of studying the Bible, review the histories of both the Israelite people and the early church, and challenge students to think deeply about the ways in which culture and religion have impacted one another.
 Students are also required to attend events from the Convocation series.
 These events include weekly, student body-wide gatherings in the Firestone Fieldhouse, daily chapels in Stauffer Chapel, and various lecture programs throughout campus.
 The Convocation series is dedicated to help students build Christian faith, affirm Christian values, and address the moral and ethical dimensions of current issues.

 Pepperdine also offers students many additional opportunities for spiritual growth.
-Several area churches have strong campus ministry programs, including the University Church of Christ that meets on campus.
+Several area churches have strong campus ministry programs, including the University Church of Christ which meets on campus on Sunday mornings, and Waves Church which meets on campus on Sunday evenings.
 These campus ministries offer regular Bible studies and worship meetings, weekend retreats, mission trips, and social events.
 The university itself has a Student Ministries Office that facilitates spiritual activities on campus and a Spiritual Life Advisor program that places a student, spiritual advisor in each residence hall.

 Pepperdine University believes that this commitment to Christian values enhances the academic environment on campus.
 In his book, How Christian Faith Can Sustain the Life of the Mind, Pepperdine professor Richard Hughes writes, "Precisely because I am a Christian scholar, I seek to nurture in my students a hunger and thirst for truth.
 Precisely because I am a Christian scholar, I encourage my students to critically assess not only the perspectives of others, but their own perspectives as well.
 And precisely because I am a Christian scholar, I encourage my students to approach their studies with imagination and creativity.
 The fact is, those who name the name of Christ can grow into first-class scholars and teachers, not in spite of our Christian commitments, but because of those commitments."
 This academic growth in a Christian environment is what Pepperdine wishes for all of its students.